cgaege/ruta-pear-archetype/README.md

 - Maven

 ## Generate a new Ruta Annotator Project
-New Ruta annotator projects with PEAR packaging can be created like this:
+New Ruta annotator projects with PEAR packaging can be generated like this:

 ```
 mvn archetype:generate -DarchetypeGroupId=de.averbis.textanalysis -DarchetypeArtifactId=ruta-pear-archetype -DarchetypeVersion=0.2.0-RC1